 One in three children in Myanmar experience stunted growth due to malnutrition.
 Compared to New Zealand more than 10 times the number of children under five die every year.
 The story behind these statistics is the great difficulty families have in providing adequate nutrition or earning an income that can support their growth, health and education.

 The Sustainable Rural Economic (SURE) Development Project works in 12 villages in Myanmar’s Chin State to ensure families have the skills and resources they need to produce more nutritious and profitable crops, while at the same time taking better care of their environment.

 This project will impact thousands of families by increasing their harvest through more productive and sustainable farming techniques, providing access to more profitable local and international markets and see innovative irrigation systems installed to allow a more diverse range of crops to be grown.

-This project is a part of the NZ Government match scheme in which ADRA contribute 25% for projects in the Asia.
-To help ADRA with this contribution please click on the donate button above.
+This project is a part of the NZ Government match scheme in which ADRA contribute 25% for projects in South East Asia.
+To help ADRA with this contribution please click on the donate button above

 My name is U Ho Ling and I am 52 years old from Siatalai village in the Chin Hills.
 I have 11 family members including 6 sons, but not all live here.

 In the past our main livelihood was shifting cultivation, primarily growing maize.
 During that time it was very difficult and there wasn’t always enough food for our village, sometimes there were shortages.

 Because of this, we decided to change to Elephant Foot Yam farming which is very popular in our area, especially selling to the Chinese.
 We believed it would benefit our family.

 It was very difficult to start and required a lot of hard work.
 We would find the seeds in the forest to plant but it would take several years for them